noormohammed/vectorai-fs-project/README.md

 #### Challenges

-- Grid: Initially the cards were displayed using a Grid component.
+- Grid Layout: Initially the cards were displayed using a Grid component.
 But it has it's limitations on the requested feature reordering the cards via Drag and Drop.
 I tried making it work , spent a lot of time to come up wih a way to overcome this challenge but due to time constraints I looked for other options.
 Changed the Grid to a List component, and worked on the styling of the cards to appear as a